scanozcan/GLproxScape/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 <!-- badges: end -->

-Spatial deconvolution of **dCas9-APEX2 proximity proteomics** into transcription-factor and chromatin-regulator binding predictions.
+Spatial reconstruction of chromatin occupancy landscapes from **genomic locus proximity proteomics** (e.g.\ dCas9-APEX2 / CASPEX, C-BERST, CasID).

-GLproxScape models each guide RNA's biotinylation footprint as a Gaussian labelling cone (default σ = 300 bp), forward-smears the per-region proteomics enrichment into a continuous spatial track *s(x)*, normalises by guide coverage *C(x)* to recover an occupancy estimate β(x) = s(x) / max(C(x), c_min · max C), then deconvolves into TF binding events on a position-weight-matrix basis — either JASPAR (default) or HOCOMOCO v12, selected via `motif_search_engine`.
-A separate zone-based path handles chromatin readers / writers / erasers / remodellers that lack a sequence-specific motif, and an optional ChIP-Atlas overlay validates predictions against independent ChIP-seq peaks.
+GLproxScape treats per-region enrichments from tiled-sgRNA experiments as indirect spatial measurements and reconstructs the latent chromatin-binding landscape via a Gaussian labelling-kernel forward model.
+Each guide's biotinylation footprint is modelled as a Gaussian cone (default σ = 300 bp); per-region enrichment values are forward-smeared into a continuous spatial track *s(x)*, normalised by guide coverage *C(x)* to recover an occupancy estimate β(x) = s(x) / max(C(x), c_min · max C), and then routed through two analytical
+paths:

+* **Motif-anchored deconvolution** for sequence-specific transcription factors.
+Non-negative least squares against a position-weight-matrix basis (JASPAR by default, HOCOMOCO v12 optional via `motif_search_engine`) recovers discrete binding events with bp-level positions and per-event amplitudes.
+* **Zone-based reconstruction** for chromatin readers, writers, erasers, and remodellers that lack defined DNA-binding motifs.
+Broad occupancy zones are detected directly on the labelling intensity, enabling recovery of overlapping members of multi-subunit complexes (e.g.\ MLL4/WBP7).

+An optional ChIP-Atlas overlay cross-references each prediction against independent public ChIP-seq peaks for orthogonal validation.

 The package is the analysis backbone behind the GLproxScape paper (Ozcan *et al.* 2026) and ships a bundled reanalysis of the